garg-aayush/building-from-scratch/transformers/gpt-2/notes.md

         -  If a ReLU neuron is exactly flat at zero, any activations that fall there will get exactly zero gradient.
 There's no change, no adaptation, no development of the network.
         - The GELU always contributes a local gradient and so there's always going to be a change always going to be an adaptation and sort of smoothing it out ends up empirically working better in practice
 - Multi-head attention is implemented with tensor reshaping (4D-Tensor) for efficient parallel computation.

 ---

+## Forward Pass & Sampling

+- The forward pass takes input token indices (B,T) and outputs logits (B,T,vocab_size).
+Applying softmax gives next-token probabilities.
+This is the T+1 logits.

+- Sampling:
+    * We start with a prefix (e.g., *“Hello, I’m a language model”*).
+    * Take the model’s output logits.
+Apply softmax to get probabilities.
+This is the T+1 logits.
+    * Repeatedly sample from logits using **top-k sampling (k=50)** (default in Hugging Face pipeline).
+    * Top-k sampling restricts sampling to the top-k most probable tokens.
+This improves coherence by avoiding low-probability words that derail the text.
+If we sample from the full distribution, completions tend to go off track; restricting to top-k helps a lot.
+In top-k, it is done by creating a mask of the top-k most probable tokens and setting the rest to 0.
+Then, we sample from the masked renormalized distribution.
+    * Append sampled tokens until max length is reached.

+- The implementation generates coherent text, though Hugging Face’s pipeline has slight differences due to additional sampling heuristics.

+---